evhub/coconut/README.md

 positional arguments:
   path        the names of the files to compile; if no file names are passed,
-              the REPL is started instead
+              the interpreter is started instead

 optional arguments:
   -h, --help  show this help message and exit